atidyshirt/University/COSC264/notes.md

 the internet.

 An example of how an interface can help us link through layers is the socket API, this allows us to go up a layer and use tools from this area.
 This is known as `Assessing an access point`

+The concept of layers is to have many layers, that allow us to build a stack to complete a task.